honestlysamuk/wsv/README.md

 A Rust implementation of the Whitespace-separated values, as defined by Stenway.
 Follow the release notes on https://honestlysam.uk/

+# 0.3.2

+### Friday 26th April 2024

+Fixed bugs with primitive2 and pest.
+Added more tests, and added benchmarks with Criterion.
+The results demonstrate that primitive and nom are about as fast as each other, with nom a touch faster, primitive2 is over 50% slower than primitive, and pest is anywhere between 80% and 300% slower than primitive.

+TODO:

+1. Fix error tests on nom and pest.
+Learn how to handle errors better.
+2. feature gates for all parsers.
+3. Serde implementation
+4. Shift integration tests to unit or doc tests
+5. Benchmarking: Learn Divan
+6. Documentation

 # 0.3.1

 ### Wednesday 13th March 2024